1140 Royal Street, New Orleans, Louisiana, 70116

 Is this house where slaves were tortured at the hands of Delphine LaLaurie?

 If you've read anything about the ghosts and hauntings in New Orleans, there's no doubt that you've heard about the LaLaurie Mansion.
 It is one of the most popular stops on our New Orleans Ghost Tours.
 Sometimes, people in the city won't even call it that, choosing to refer to 1140 Royal Street as "the Haunted House" instead.
-Fact is, in New Orleans the two are one and the same.
+The fact is, in New Orleans, the two are the same.
 Shows like American Horror Story have made an already infamous location that much more notorious.
 (Spoiler: be warned that producers took great creative liberties, as Hollywood tends to do.)
-The majority of filming was done at the Hermann-Grima House on St. Louis Street--probably for the best, honestly, as the mansion is rumored to be cursed.
+The majority of filming happened at the Hermann-Grima House on St. Louis Street--probably for the best, honestly, as people claim that the LaLaurie Mansion is cursed.